kl-i/kl-i.github.io/content/cv.md

   This is what I speak with my parents.
 - Since 8, I have been attending schools with a fully English environment.
-  I would say my English is in fact better than my chinese.
+  I would say my English is in fact better than my Chinese.
   This is what I speak with my sister, friends, pretty much anyone who are not my parents.
 - I know enough French for reading mathematical papers.